So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 Youtube is the 2nd largest search engine after Google

-The simple fact that Youtube gathers billions of users should be enough to convince you to transform your podcast into a video and to broadcast it on this platform.
+The simple fact that Youtube gathers billions of users should be enough to convince you to convert your podcast into a video and to start broadcasting it on this free platform.

 Among these people, you will most assuredly reach some who had, at first glance, no intention of listening to a podcast.
 But because your episodes answered the query they typed into Youtube, they will naturally find it. 🚀